siltium-labs/merlin-gql-cli/README.md

 }
 ```

-and now in the `src/models/product/product.resolver-generator.ts` file:
+and now we add the _category_ and _categoryId_ fields to the `src/models/product/product.resolver-generator.ts` file:

 ```typescript
 import { MerlinGQLField, MerlinGQLResolver, NoSort } from "@merlin-gql/core";